Almost everyone needs some kind of Dremel tool, i.e. a mini

 photos it sure didn't look like any precision thing.
 Their

-"Precision-milled steel machine vices" looked much
+"Precision-milled steel machine vises" looked much

 better.
 The PM 40 is stated to be compatible with the